TanvirArjel/EFCore.GenericRepository/README.md

-# ❤️ Become a Patron
-**If you want to encourage me to contribute to this repository more frequently, then please become a patron on here: https://www.patreon.com/TanvirArjel**

-Thanks in advance.

 # EF Core Generic Repository

 This library is a Generic Repository implementation for EF Core ORM which will remove developers' pain to write repository layer for each .NET Core and .NET project.